Darren Waller Player Prop Bets for the NFL Playoffs | Las Vegas vs. Cincinnati 1/15/2022

 Season Stats

-- Waller has been the target of 93 of his team's 628 passing attempts this season, or 14.8% of the target share.
+- So far this season, 14.8% of the 628 passes thrown by his team have gone Waller's way.

-- With 13 targets in the red zone this season, Waller has been on the receiving end of 16.9% of his team's 77 red zone pass attempts.
+- Waller (13 red zone targets) has been the recipient of 16.9% of his team's 77 red zone pass attempts.

+- The Raiders, who rank 17th in the NFL in points scored, have dropped back to pass 60.3% of the time while running the football 39.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Waller's matchup with the Bengals.